prefab-cloud/prefab-cloud-docs-web/docs/tutorials/get-started-client.md

 ## Initialize client

-Initialize prefab with your api key and an `Identity` for the current user/visitor:
+Initialize prefab with your Client API key and an `Identity` for the current user/visitor:

 ```javascript
 import prefab, { Identity } from '@prefab-cloud/prefab-cloud-js'